maikuITA/DigitalPlot/README.md

 ### 2. Install dependencies

-Open your terminal in the `DigitalPlot-main` folder and run:
+Open your terminal in the document root folder and run:

 ```bash
 composer install